abhix1dd/job-ads-service/README.md

-Job Ads Service
+📄 Job Ads Service

 A lightweight microservice that exposes job postings through a public API and returns results in XML format by default.
-Built using Node.js, Express, and MongoDB, and fully containerized using Docker.
+Built using Node.js, Express, and MongoDB, fully containerized using Docker.

-This project fulfills the assignment requirements for:
+This project fulfills all assignment requirements:

 Connecting to MongoDB